 How does network security fit into fundamentals?

-Network security ensures data confidentiality, integrity, and availability by controlling access and monitoring traffic.
+Network security protects data by ensuring confidentiality, integrity, and availability.
+It involves controlling access and monitoring traffic.

 Conclusion: Bringing Networking Fundamentals Together

-This guide offers a structured explanation of core networking concepts, recent developments, regulatory considerations, and practical learning tools, making it suitable for general audiences seeking clear and reliable information.
+This guide presents a clear and structured overview of networking basics, recent developments, regulatory considerations, and practical tools for learners at all levels.